mrkwllmsn/face64/README.md

 ## Options

- -d decode
+ --decode -d
      Decode an encoded string

--f offset <optional> (number)
+--offset -f offset (number value, eg -f -100)
      Change the offset used by the encoder, this changes the pictures that appear.
+Some work better than others.

+--smiley -s Smileys
+    Make all the output smiley faces instead of the default face64 emojis which is more of a mix.

 ## Uninstall: